govau/smart-cities/README.md

 Components that should connect to a data source should do so using the Redux `connect` function in a parent container component.

+## Container components
+All components are 'presentational' components; there are no container components.
+Reasons:
+* There is only one data source
+* That data source is never updated
+* There is a relatively flat component structure

 # CSS
 This project uses CSS modules, which enforce scoping of classes to a particular component.
 So, when writing a CSS class for, say, the text in a `<Header>` component, you